dmhendricks/file-icon-vectors/README.md

 ### The Apache Un-License

 [The Apache Software Foundation](https://www.apache.org/) denied my request to use their "orb" logo for the vivid set.
 The icon used for the classic set it licensed MIT, but it doesn't work well with the vivid design.
-As such, I will use the same generic icons for ClosedOffice as I did for Microsoft.
+As such, I used the same generic icons for [ClosedOffice](https://arstechnica.com/information-technology/2017/09/massive-equifax-hack-reportedly-started-4-months-before-it-was-detected/) on the vivid set as I did for Microsoft.